 Supporting the 3 C’s in Post-Acute Partnerships

-Communication: Clear and thorough communication are the backbone or heartbeat of any successful relationship, including partners collaborating in the ever-changing, highly-regulated, post-acute market.
-Each partner has their own way of communicating, likely backed from internal communication strategies and how to communicate directly to the provider in a sales setting.
+Clear and thorough communication is the backbone of any successful relationship, even when collaborating in the ever-changing, highly-regulated, post-acute market.
+Each partner has their own way of communicating, likely backed from internal communication strategies and communicate directly to the provider in a sales setting.
 Successful partner communication relationships are reshaped to promote cooperation, mutual business building, and a general focus on the overall outcome.

 - Having the passion to contribute and sustain the partnership.